Tuesday, 01 June 2021

 The Ultimate Guide to Home Microneedling

-Microneedling is probably something you've read about, watched numerous video tutorials on, but never actually taken the plunge and given it a go.
-If that sounds like you, this blog aims to outline everything you need to know about microneedling, including a step-by-step guide on microneedling at home from our Nurse Independent Prescriber, Kate.
-Here's what she had to say...
+Microneedling is probably something you've read about and watched numerous video tutorials on, but never actually taken the plunge and given it a go.
+We asked our Nurse Independent Prescriber, Kate, to give us a step-by-step guide on microneedling at home - including a video demonstration from the woman herself.

 Microneedling can be a fantastic addition to a home skincare routine.
 Whenever I see my patients that have incorporated a really good home needling programme into their skincare routine, I can never believe how healthy and strong their skin looks!